yoavgre/parkingLotDeploy/README.md

 - **Admin permissions** (`AdministratorAccess`)
   **or**
 - The following specific permissions:
-  - `ec2:*` – To create and manage EC2 instances, security groups, and other EC2 resources
+  - `AmazonEC2FullAccess` – To create and manage EC2 instances, security groups, and other EC2 resources
-  - `sts:GetCallerIdentity` – To validate the credentials

 ---